-When world leaders arrive in Glasgow for the COP26 climate talks in November 2021, they will have a critical choice to make: do we stick with business as usual, or do we lay the foundations for a fairer, healthier ecologically-sound future?
+When world leaders arrived in Glasgow for the COP26 climate talks in November 2021, they had a critical choice to make: stick with business as usual, or lay the foundations for a fairer, healthier ecologically-sound future?

 Covid-19 has intensified the need for a global green recovery that prioritises health and wellbeing.
 However, like the pandemic, the climate crisis does not impact us all equally.
 Those who have contributed the least to it are disproportionately also the ones most impacted.

-As members of the health community in the UK, we are writing to the UK Government and the COP26 leadership to demand that they take effective action to ensure that global health is prioritised both in the run up to and during the climate talks.
+As members of the health community in the UK, we wrote to the UK Government and the COP26 leadership to demand that they take effective action to ensure that global health is prioritised both in the run up to and during the climate talks.

 - Commit to ambitious and historically accurate emissions reductions